-The origins of Halloween go back to the ancient Celtic festival of Samhain (SOW-an).
-The Celts lived across the lands we now know as Britain, Ireland, and Northern France and were primarily a farming and agricultural people.
-The Celtic year was determined by the growing seasons and Samhain marked the end of summer and celebrated the Harvest.
+The origins of Halloween in Wales go back to the ancient Celtic festival of Samhain (SOW-an).
+The Celts lived across the lands we now know as Britain, Ireland, and Northern France and were primarily farming and agricultural people.
+The Celtic year was determined by the growing seasons and Samhain marked the end of summer and celebration of the Harvest.
 The festival was the time when folk prepared for the cold, dark winter.
-It was a time when the weaker livestock was slaughtered, the stronger livestock was put up for wintering, food was put up and, most importantly, it was a time to honor the ancestors.
+It was a time when the weaker livestock were slaughtered, the stronger livestock were put up for wintering, food was preserved and, most importantly, it was a time to honor the ancestors.

-The Samhain festival was a time for all the people who had participated in the growing and harvesting of the crops, from the farmer to the lowest cowhand, to come together to celebrate.
-It was a time to pay off the seasonal workers on the farms and bid farewell to the departed, both living and dead.
+The Samhain festival was a time for all the people who had participated in the growing and harvesting of the crops to come together to celebrate.
+It was a time to bid farewell to the departed, both living and dead.

-The Celts believed that this was the time when the veil between the real world and the spirit world would grow thin and porous allowing spirits and the fairy folk to mix in with the world of humans.
+The Celts believed Samhain was when the veil between the real world and the spirit world would grow thin and porous allowing spirits and the fairy folk to mix in with the world of humans.
 Places were set at the dinner table to appease and welcome spirits.
 People fearful of the mischief that fairy folk might cause would leave out offerings of food and drink or crops in an attempt to appease them.
 Bonfires were lit to ward off evil spirits and in memory of departed ancestors.
-The Celts would connect with the spirits through ritualistic ceremonies that included costumes, special feasts and making lanterns.
+The Celts would connect with the spirits through ritualistic ceremonies that included costumes, special feasts, and making lanterns.

 In the 9th century, these festivals became bound up with the Christian festivals of All Saints’ Day on 1 November and All Soul’s Day on 2 November.
 Intent on eliminating pagan beliefs, Pope Gregory III united the Christian All Saints’ Day to 1 November which became known as All Hallows.
 Because Samhain had fallen the night before All Hallows, it became known as All Hallows Eve or Hallowe’en.